moogacs/docs.buf.build/docs/configuration/v1/buf-yaml.md

 ## Reference

-If you prefer, you can create a new `buf.yaml` with the reference material described here commented in-line with the `buf config init --doc` command.
+If you prefer, you can create a new `buf.yaml` with the reference material described here commented in-line with the `buf mod init --doc` command.
 Give it a try!